- The 10 Government Covid Support Schemes

 8. Coronavirus Future Fund (Withdrawn)

 The Future Fund gives out government loans to UK-based companies at around £125,000 to £5 million.
-These loans can greatly benefit businesses that are in their early stages of research and development, who are not yet making significant revenue and profits.
+These loans can greatly benefit businesses that are in their early stages of research and development, who are not yet making significant revenue and before they increase profits.

 These businesses can also look towards equity investments more since they can’t leverage other government programs.